-Maryland law makes it illegal for an employer to discriminate on the basis of race, sex, familial status, color, national origin, age, religion, marital status, sexual orientation, genetic testing, physical and/or mental incapacity.
+Maryland law makes it illegal for an employer to discriminate on the basis of race, sex, , color, ancestry or national origin, age, religion, marital status, sexual orientation, genetic identity, gender identity, disability, or genetic information.

 You should also check with your city or county to see if you live and/or work in a city or county with a local anti-discrimination ordinance.
 Some cities and counties in Maryland have agencies that process claims under local ordinances and may be able to assist you.
 These agencies are often called the "Human Rights Commission," "Human Relations Commission," or the "Civil Rights Commission."
 While some county information is included below, you may also need to check your local telephone directory or government web site for further information.
 In addition, if you work for the state government or a local government, special anti-discrimination laws and remedies may apply to you.

-In Maryland, a discrimination claim can be filed either with the state administrative agency, the Maryland Commission on Human Relations (MCHR) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
+In Maryland, a discrimination claim can be filed either with the state administrative agency, the Maryland Commission on Civil Rights (MCCR) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a "work-sharing agreement," which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to "cross-file" the claim with the other agency.

 The Baltimore Community Relations Commission, Howard County Office of Human Rights, Montgomery County Human Relations Commission, and Prince George's County Human Relations Commission all also have work-sharing agreements with the EEOC, which means that you may also file with one of these local agencies to preserve your claim under local, state and federal law.